czoczo/dotman/README.md

 Dotman is small program which connects to given git repository, clones it and shares it over http, with bash friendly CLI.
 You group applications dotfiles by putting them in folders in root of git repo.
 Folder names become select options in dotmans CLI.
 Dotman supports two dotfiles delivery methods:
- - files copy: each file from selected package is downloaded relative to current user home directory.
+ - file copies: each file from selected package is downloaded relative to current user home directory.
 Requires only bash and curl
  - git symlinks: if git is present, you can choose to download whole repository.
 Dotman will create all necessary folders and symlinks.
 This way you can easily push any changes in dotfiles using standard git.